 Originally called Eastern Pennsylvania State Institution for the Feeble-Minded and Epileptic, Pennhurst State School and Hospital was built in the early 1900s.
 The first buildings went up from 1903 to 1908.
 A person labeled "Patient Number 1" was admitted November 23, 1908, when the institution opened.
 This was the first indication that patients would be losing their identity and respect.

 Children who were not perfect and considered "feeble-minded" were shut away from society, their families, and everything they knew.
 There was one little boy, Johnny, who was there in 1968 because he was considered "delinquent and uneducated."

-Children were admitted to this institute if they were strabismus (A visual defect in which one eye cannot focus with the other on an object because of imbalance of the eye muscles), had other defective sight or hearing problems, were mute (or even semi-mute), had imperfect speech, were paralytic, epileptic, blind, had an imperfect gait, imperfect comprehension, deformity of face, head, limbs and/or feet, micro cephalic (abnormally small head), or hydro cephalic (congenital condition in which an abnormal accumulation of fluid in the cerebral ventricles causes enlargement of the skull and compression of the brain, destroying much of the neural tissue).
+Children were admitted to this institute if they were strabismus (a visual defect in which one eye cannot focus with the other on an object because of imbalance of the eye muscles), blind, or had other defective sight or hearing problems; were mute (or even semi-mute) or had imperfect speech; were paralytic or epileptic; had an imperfect gait, imperfect comprehension, or a deformity of the face, limbs, feet, or head including microcephaly (abnormally small head) or hydrocephaly (congenital condition in which an abnormal accumulation of fluid in the cerebral ventricles causes enlargement of the skull and compression of the brain, destroying much of the neural tissue).
 Even children who had "offensive habits" were admitted.

 I find it so hard to believe that these conditions were considered sufficient reasons to shut children away from society.
-The Commissions for the Care of the Feeble-Minded, which was appointed by the legislature in 1913, stated that the disabled were unfit for citizenship and posed a menace to the peace, and thus recommended a program of custodial care.
+The Commissions for the Care of the Feeble-Minded, which was appointed by the legislature in 1913, stated that the disabled were unfit for citizenship and posed a menace to the peace, and they thus recommended a program of custodial care.
 In the Biennial Report to the Legislature submitted by the Board of Trustees, Pennhurst's Chief Physician quoted Henry H. Goddard, a leading eugenicist in his report: